Illuminating the Way: Cracking Electricians' Terminology.

 FAQ Section:

-Can I make use of light bulbs with LEDs in an installation which requires incandescent bulbs?
+Can I use LED bulbs in a fixture that needs incandescent bulbs?

-What is the most energy efficient type of bulb?
+Which is the best efficient bulb?

-They are also the most energy efficient and long-lasting bulb.
+They are also the most energy-efficient and longest-lasting kind of bulb.

 When should I change my bulbs for light?